ooples/pine_script_docs/source/primer/First_steps.rst

 You can also search for scripts using the homepage's "Search" field, and filter scripts using different criteria.
 The Help Center has a page explaining more about `loading scripts <https://www.tradingview.com/script/?solution=43000555216>`__.

-The script feed shows script *widgets*, i.e., placeholders showing a miniature view of the publication's chart and description.
+The script feed shows script *widgets*, i.e., placeholders showing a miniature view of each publication's chart and description, and its author.
 By clicking on it you will open the *script's page*, where you can see the script on a chart, read the author's description, like the script, leave comments or read the script' source code if it was published open-source.